-H. Submission Dates and Times
+G. Submission Dates and Times

-Letters of Intent, Full Applications, and Replies to Reviewer Comments must be submitted in EERE Exchange no later than 5 p.m.
-Eastern on the dates provided on the cover page of this FOA.
+Letters of Intent, Full Applications and Replies to Reviewer Comments must be submitted in EERE Exchange no later than 5 p.m.
+Eastern on the date provided on the cover page of this FOA.

-I. Intergovernmental Review
+H. Intergovernmental Review